fg-research/website/blog/general/posts/electricity-forecasting-chronos.rst

     <p class="blog-post-image-caption">US average electricity price from November 1978 to July 2024.</p>

-After that, we define the start and end dates of the forecasts.
 We generate the forecasts over a 10-year period (120 months) from August 2014 to July 2024.

 .. code:: python